 If you think that everything started after doing a firmware update, checking the cache system is probably not the culprit.
 But in most cases, the main reason why most of the Samsung devices are experiencing this kind of issue is due to corrupted caches.
-So we recommend you to verify the cache situation as well besides from the other factors stated above.
+So we recommend you verify the cache situation as well besides the other factors stated above.

 Deleting You Samsung Galaxy S9 And S9+ System Cache

 If you decide to delete the system cache to try if it can fix the issue, boot the Samsung Galaxy S9 and S9+ into Recovery Mode first.
 We assure you that this process is completely safe, meaning, you won’t be risking your files to get lost.
 Follow the instructions below to know how you can delete the system cache on the Samsung Galaxy S9 and S9+:

 - Switch off your Samsung Galaxy S9 and S9+

 - Press and hold the Home, Power, and Volume Up buttons simultaneously

 - Once you see the Samsung Galaxy S9 and S9+ on the screen, release now the Power button